Woolston, Southampton: Landmarks

 The Woolston Millennium Garden was created for the residents by a local group.
 It was completed in 2002.
 Its focal point is a 10-metre tall metal and recycled glass feather intended to signify Woolston's history of flight and sail.
 The garden is divided into three areas, signifying the earth, the sky and the sea.
 Many of the crew of the Titanic came from Woolston and there are bricks in the pathway through the garden that are inscribed with their names.

+Centenary Quay also has Southamptons tallest building, on the edge of Woolston.

 Education

 St. Mark's Infants school in Church Road moved to new premises in Florence Road in 1974, becoming Woolston First School and is now known as Woolston Infant School.
 Ludlow Infant School is situated on the same site as Ludlow Junior School, the largest Southampton primary school with 600 pupils.

-Woolston no longer provides education for pupils over the age of eleven, since Woolston School was controversially closed in July 2008 to make way for Oasis Academy Mayfield.
-The woolston school porchester road site is at present in the stages of being demolished to make way for new buildings (to be confirmed by the council).
-The former Key Stage 4 block has now been relocated to sholing Grove site as the new site has been completed as of July 2011.
-In February 2012 all students hope to start study at the newly built site Oasis Academy Mayfield- in Sholing.
+Woolston no longer provides education for pupils over the age of eleven, since Woolston School was controversially closed in July 2008 to make way for the Oasis Academy Mayfield.

 Southampton City College operates a Marine Skills Centre on Hazel Road which runs vocational courses (usually for 16+ pupils).